shalanah/shalanah/README.md

 - 🐿 <a href="https://wheredoesthesquirrelsleep.com">Where Does the Squirrel Sleep?</a> - A charming book about where different animals sleep - book layout and created a landing page

 ## Code Challenges
 Every company has their own processes for interviewing.
-Here are code challenges I've completed over the years.
+Here are some code challenges I've completed over the years.
 - [A wordle clone](https://github.com/shalanah/birdle)
 - [BabylonJS challenge](https://github.com/shalanah/babylonjs-try)
 - [Mia events](https://github.com/shalanah/mia-events)